GKnirps/ukidek/year-01.md

 We have trouble getting things done.
 We are here for more than two month now, and we don't even have places too sleep yet.
 At least we managed to create some underground farm plots.
 We dug out space for the kitchen and the still, which are under construction.

 Right now, our miners are working on on my office, so I can get some work done.
-Next ine line are the bedrooms, then the workshops.
+Next in line are the bedrooms, then the workshops.
 Sazir already constructed beds, so we don't need the workshops before the bedrooms.

 I plan the great hall to be three stories tall, but this is a thing for the future.